hypertidy/ncapi/README.md

 ncapi
 =====

-The goal of ncapi is to provide a foundation interface to the NetCDF API that transcends the three overlapping and patchily supported independent packages `ncdf4`, `RNetCDF` and `rhdf5`.
+The goal of ncapi is to provide a foundation interface to the NetCDF API that transcends the three overlapping and patchily supported independent packages `ncdf4`, `RNetCDF`, `rhdf5`, and `rgdal`.

 The need for this is discussed here: